About

 Citizens House is a major achievement as the first community land trust in London that has been directly created by the community using London CLT’s unique affordability model.

 It has been co-designed by the community, with local people making key decisions at every step of the way.
-With construction now completed, we have 11 households moving in from January 2023.
-Our new residents have roots in Lewisham, including an assortment of local teachers, artists, and NHS workers, as well as families who will now be able to raise their kids in their community.
+Residents moved in at the start of 2023 and are made up of a broad mix of local teachers, artists, and NHS workers, as well as families who will now be able to raise their kids in their community.
+In the first 18 months residents have been busy putting the personal touches to their homes and making improvements to the shared communal spaces.

 Lewisham Citizens telling the story of Citizens House at the ribbon cutting and opening celebration, April 2023. © Yiannis Katsaris